Hyperhidrosis (Excessive Sweating) Treatments in Los Angeles

 Is Hyperhidrosis Genetic?

 It appears that one of the types of hyperhidrosis – primary hyperhidrosis – may be an inherited condition.
-You may have family members in Los Angeles who suffer from the same excessive sweating.
+You may have family members who suffer from the same excessive sweating.
 Secondary hyperhidrosis is the other type, and it is associated with an underlying condition, such as neurologic disorders and spine injuries.

 Can Hyperhidrosis be Prevented?